Kispest Honvéd FC

-Budapest Honvéd Football Club (/hu/), commonly known as Budapest Honvéd or simply Honvéd, is a Hungarian sports club based in Kispest, Budapest, with the colours of red and black.
+Kispest-Honvéd Football Club (/hu/), commonly known as Kispest-Honvéd or simply Honvéd, is a Hungarian sports club based in Kispest, Budapest, with the colours of red and black.
 The club is best known for its football team.
 Honvéd means the Homeland Defence.
 Originally formed as Kispest AC, they became Kispest FC in 1926 before reverting to their original name in 1944.

 The team enjoyed a golden age during the 1950s when it was renamed Budapesti Honvéd SE and became the Hungarian Army team.
 The club's top players from this era, Ferenc Puskás, Sándor Kocsis, József Bozsik, Zoltán Czibor, and Gyula Grosics helped the club win the Hungarian League four times during the 1950s and also formed the nucleus of the legendary Hungary national team popularly known as the Mighty Magyars.

 During the 1980s and early 1990s, the club enjoyed another successful period, winning a further eight Hungarian League titles.
 They also won league and cup doubles in 1985 and 1989.
 In 1991, the club was renamed Kispest Honvéd FC and adopted its current name in 2003.

 When the club was originally formed in 1909, it also organised teams that competed in fencing, cycling, gymnastics, wrestling, athletics, boxing, and tennis.
 Later, the Honvéd family was extended to include a water polo team, now known as Groupama Honvéd, a 33-times basketball-champion team and a handball team that were European Champions in 1982.